bluesky/tiled/docs/source/how-to/tune-caches.md

 ## Object Cache

-The Tiled server Tiled stores objects such as file handles for frequently-opened files or chunks of frequently-used data in worker memory.
+The Tiled server stores objects such as file handles for frequently-opened files and chunks of frequently-used data in worker memory.
 (The ability to externalize the data in a shared cache, like Redis, is planned.)
 It can use this to expedite future requests.
 By default, it will use up to 15% of RAM (total physical memory) for its object cache.
 This is meant to leave plenty of room for